MatthiasElectronic/AWG_DHO8-900/README.md

 - the M4 fasteners are too large, more space is required as the solder mask is currently the only line of defence.
 - a DC offset potentiometer would be helpful
 - improve the gain accuracy, but this can get very difficult
-- choose THR connectors for easier assembly, but this requires better measurement of the dimensions.
+- choose connectors with through-hole alignment pins for easier assembly, but this might require better measurement of the dimensions.
+- Trying to find and eliminate the 740kHz and 1.3MHz ripple.

 Be warned that on the left hand side from the relays, the plastic case gets very close to the PCB, so even large MLCCs or SMD inductors can be too large and the relays definitly are.

+Thanksgiving
+---
 Thanks to
----
 Everybody contributing to the [Hacking the Rigol DHO800/900 Scope](https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope/) thread
 Pu6k1n [EEVBlog] for the [schematic of the reverse-engineered original AWG](https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope/?action=dlattach;attach=2492911), the pinning helped a lot
 AndyBig [EEVBlog] for all information about DHO800 to DHO900 vendor.bin modification